 Best practices for athletes:

 Most athletes use panels, handheld devices, or wrap-around units designed for home or gym use.
-The key is maintaining a consistent schedule—usually 3–5 times a week.
+The key is maintaining a consistent schedule — usually 3–5 times a week.
 Think of it as recovery training, not just light exposure.

-Common Mistakes Athletes Make with Red Light Therapy
+Common Mistakes Athletes Make With Red Light Therapy

 - Standing too far away: Light loses intensity with distance, so maintain the recommended range.